goinstant/SocketEventHandler/README.md

   }
 };

+// prototype.rooms
+// A function that returns an array of strings.
+// The EventHandler will subscribe the Socket to all of those rooms.
 MySocketEventHandler.prototype.rooms = function() {
   // Return an array of rooms you'd like to join from this function var basicRooms = ["rooms", "to", "join"];